-Monitoring of the action plan is undertaken by the Head of Strategic Finance & Insight on a twice-yearly basis and reported to the Financial Manage Rege Team of Cabinet Member for Finance, Resources and Corporate Affairs.
+Monitoring of the action plan is undertaken by the Head of Strategic Finance & Insight on a twice-yearly basis and reported to the Financial Management Team and the Cabinet Member for Finance, Resources and Corporate Affairs.
 The assessment of the authority against the FM Code, and development of the action plan will be completed on an annual basis as part of the budget setting process.